katopz/react-todos-with-undo-localstorage/README.md

-# Redux Todos with Undo Example
+# Redux Todos with Undo Example + localStorage for persistance data store

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app).